May 06, 2020

 With a negative final score, it’s clear that Express-session is not optimal for production apps – especially ones that care about user security and will likely scale with time.
 If you feel that I have judged unfairly, or missed out an important metric, please do comment or send us an email.

 There are many alternatives to Express-session and it is likely that you are considering building a custom solution.
-However, as an alternative to Express-session, we have built a secure, open source and feature complete solution called SuperTokens.
-It is already being used by 100s of developers all.
+However, as an alternative to Express-session, we have built a secure, open source, and feature complete solution called SuperTokens.
+It is already being used by 100s of developers.
 We’d love to hear your feedback on whether this is something you would use.

 To learn more about Sessions, please visit our other blogs and our website: